 - Land Use

-More than 20 percent of all members' liability costs are the result of land use claims.
-Because these costs are significant, LMCIT’s team of land use attorneys works with members to provide customized information and training, and acts as a resource to elected and appointed city officials and to city attorneys.
+Approximately 19 percent of all members' liability costs are the result of land use claims.
+Because these costs are significant, LMCIT’s land use attorney works with members to provide customized information and training, and acts as a resource to elected and appointed city officials, as well as to city attorneys.

 Read more about Land Use Services